 When agreement has been reached among the participants about the details of a Standard, the current Working Draft is ready to transition to a PWG Candidate Standard.
 A Working Draft MUST NOT be approved as a Candidate Standard unless it is supported by 1 or more prototype and is thought to be ready for implementation.
 The purpose of prototyping is to generate information that will help design or perfect the final standard.
 As each type of standard may differ, the PWG process does not define specific, measurable prototype criteria beyond the commonly held notion of a test-of-principle model or early version of a technological device or process.
+A PWG Candidate Standard MUST NOT progress ahead of any Normative Reference that it contains.

 A PWG Candidate Standard forms the basis for comments from outside of the working group and the PWG, and provides the foundation for initial product development and interoperability testing.
 Implementations can comfortably proceed from a PWG Candidate Standard, knowing that it will not undergo significant change as it matures to a PWG Standard.
-However, should changes to a Candidate Standard be necessary, these changes will be accomplished via Working Drafts that must once again go through Last Call and Formal Approval.
+However, if changes to a Candidate Standard become necessary, these changes will be accomplished via Working Drafts that must once again go through Last Call and Formal Approval.
 The Working Draft will then and only then regain Candidate Standard status.